How To Establish New Credit

-If you’re new to managing personal finance and you’re learning about credit, you’ve come to the right place.
-Establishing new credit is a bit of a catch 22.
+If you’re new to managing personal finance and you want to learn about credit, you’ve come to the right place.
+Establishing new credit is a bit of a catch-22.
 To build a credit history, you need credit.
-But you can’t really get credit without having credit.
+But it’s hard to get credit without having a credit history.
 So, where do you start?

-So if you don’t have any credit yet, the best time to get credit is right now.
-However, that might be difficult.
-Because as we've already identified, without a credit history, most lenders won’t feel confident about taking a chance on you.
-So, the best place to start is with a secured credit card.
+If you don’t have any credit yet, the best time to get started is right now.
+However, that may be difficult because, as we've already identified, without a credit history, most lenders won’t feel confident about taking a chance on you.
+What’s the solution?
+Consider a secured credit card.

 With a secured credit card, you make a deposit upfront that matches the amount you want to borrow.
-A great place to start would be $1000 on a single secured credit card.
-You would then use your secured credit card to make purchases and regular payments.
-Paying off the total balance each month is the best plan.
-If for some reason you default on the money borrowed, the lender would take the money you put up as collateral.
+A reasonable amount would be $1000 deposited on a single secured credit card.
+You then use your secured credit card to make household purchases and regular utility payments, paying off the total balance each month.
+If you default on the money borrowed for whatever reason, the lender will retain the money you put up as collateral.

 When looking for a secured credit card, be sure to ask whether they report to the two nationwide credit bureaus, Equifax and TransUnion.
 If the credit card company doesn't report, the credit card account will be useless for your purposes; move on until you find a company that reports to both credit bureaus.

-Once your secured credit card has been reporting, and you now have a credit score; usually, this takes about 3 months, you can start to seek out a second tradeline, in the form of an unsecured credit card.
-Don’t forget to make sure that this card reports to both of the credit reporting agencies.
-A car loan would be another choice here.
+Once your secured credit card begins reporting to the credit bureaus, you begin to have a credit score; usually, this takes about three months.
+Now you can start to seek out a second trade line in the form of an unsecured credit card.
+Don’t forget to ensure that this card reports to both of the credit reporting agencies.
+Another option at this point could be a car loan.
+From here, you simply want to make all your payments on time!

 Tara Gentles